-The Henderson et al. (1979) study that reported the results of a 30-minute, nose-only inhalation exposure in Syrian hamsters was evaluated by OEHHA as the basis of the acute REL for Cr (III) and inorganic Cr (III) compounds.
+The Henderson et al. (1979) study that reported the results of a 30-minute, nose-only inhalation exposure in Syrian hamsters was evaluated by OEHHA as the basis of the acute REL for chromium, trivalent (inorganic water-soluble compounds).

-In the study by Henderson et al., hamsters were exposed to nebulized 51CrCl3 × 6H2O at 0, 2.8, or 77 mg/m3 for 30 minutes.
+In the study by Henderson et al., hamsters were exposed to nebulized CrCl3•6H2O at 0, 2.8, or 77 mg/m for 30 minutes.
+These concentrations were converted by OEHHA to Cr(III)-equivalent concentrations of approximately 0, 0.55, or 15 mg/m, which accounted for the 20% fraction of chromium in CrCl3•6H2O.
+The use of metal-equivalent concentrations is supported by OEHHA's 2012 RELs for nickel and 2020 cancer evaluation for cobalt.
 The particle MMAD ± GSD was 1.7 ± 1.7 μm.
-Comparison of lung tissue homogenates and BALF from high-exposure hamsters and controls revealed that in the high-exposure hamsters, there was 1) a sharp 75% increase (p < 0.05) in tissue AP activity at 1 day PE with resolution to near-control levels on days 7 and 21 PE; 2) an increase of unstated magnitude in tissue β glucuronidase activity at day 1 PE; 3) a doubling of tissue ALP activity at day 21 PE; and 4) an increase in BALF AP activity at days 1, 7, and 21 PE, with variable levels of BALF ALP activity at days 1 and 21 PE (p < 0.05 for all stated endpoints).
+Comparison of lung tissue homogenates and BALF from high-exposure [15 mg Cr(III)/m] hamsters and controls revealed that in the high-exposure hamsters, there was 1) a sharp 75% increase (p < 0.05) in tissue AP activity at 1 day PE with resolution to near-control levels on days 7 and 21 PE; 2) an increase of unstated magnitude in tissue β glucuronidase activity at day 1 PE; 3) an increase in BALF AP activity at days 1, 7, and 21 PE; and 4) variable levels of BALF ALP activity with a doubling of activity at day 21 (p < 0.05 for all stated endpoints).